 Whether in the field, in the office, or on the Board of Trustees, everyone who works for the Philadelphia Outward Bound School is committed to the same mission: to change lives through challenge and discovery.
-Read on to learn about our field staff, our administrative staff, and our Board of Trustees.

 As a 501c3 non-profit organization, Philadelphia Outward Bound School is led by a Board of Trustees.
 Trustees work collaboratively to set the course for strategic and business planning, to establish appropriate committees for operational and safety oversight, and to secure the necessary funding for fiscal success today and well into the future.